Kanomble/celery_blast/README.md

+# NEWS

+CATHI is now also available for remote reciprocal BLAST searches, without the need for downloading BLAST databases.
+You just need to provide the backward BLAST genome, which is one protein FASTA file.

 # Installation Issues

 There might be some installation issues, if you need help to set up Docker and CATHI: write a mail to lukas.becker@hhu.de and we can arrange a meeting.